frozzare/xdeps/readme.md

 > work in progress

-Find node dependencies from directory or text.
+Find node dependencies from files, directory or text.

 ## usage